gilligan-ees-4760/EES_4760_5760_website/content/projects.md

 ## Team Projects

 Presentations and write-ups due Thursday, Oct.
-10. Post your write-up to the course Box folder by the end of the day (i.e., before midnight).
+10. Post your write-up to the course Box folder by the end of the day Friday, Oct.
+11 (i.e., before midnight).

 [Project assignment](/assignment/TeamProjectAssignment.pdf)